 There is a vast difference between the student facilities offered by different universities.
 For many parents and students this is an important factor, as sport or cultural amenities can matter a great deal to certain students.

 Both the history of a university and its research focus can give a good indication as to where the universities ‘specialisms’ lie.
-To evaluate this, we refer to research data produced by the government.
+To evaluate this, we refer to research data produced by the government-the Research Excellence Framework (REF).
 This detailed information looks at key subject areas of research and grades the quality of research in each subject area, by university.
 In our guides we highlight all subject areas where at least 60% of the research conducted in these specific fields have scored 3 or 4 stars.
 (4 stars being the highest ranking).